9 MIN READ

 Focusing Effort to Give the Greatest Returns

-Related variants: The BCG Matrix, the Growth-Share Matrix and Portfolio Analysis
+(Also known as the BCG Matrix, the Growth-Share Matrix and Portfolio Analysis)

 Imagine that you're reviewing your organization's products.
 You need to decide which ones you should focus investment on.